 How much RAM do you actually need for gaming?

 Every few months, someone posts the same question in a PC gaming forum: “Is 16GB of RAM still enough?”
-And every time, the thread turns into forty replies of people arguing past each other with benchmarks from different years, different games, and completely different use cases.
+And every time, the thread turns into forty replies.
+People argue past each other with benchmarks from different years, different games, and completely different use cases.

 The honest answer is more useful than the debate.
 And in 2026, it is also more specific than it used to be.